panzi/bad-apple-terminal/README.md

 Followed by a length, that is encoded as a variable length integer a little bit like UTF-8.
 In the first byte the 6th bit indicates continuation and in any further byte the 8th bit does it.
 The other bits are the payload, but since I never encode a length of 0 all zeros represent 1.
-The least sigificant bits are stored first, similar to little endian encoding.
+The least significant bits are stored first, similar to little endian encoding.

 | Byte 1     | Byte 2     | Byte 3     |